keiichirokubota/ggseminar/docs/index.markdown

 > Negative potential consequences of an action.
 > Opportunity to provide more context.

+{% include note.html content="This is my note.
+All the content I type here is treated as a single paragraph. <br/><br/> Now I'm typing on a  new line." %}

 # GG Seminar 2025

 - The meeting will be held on every Friday from 10:30 to 12:00.